rodrigodagostino/svelte-sortable-list/README.md

 ### Selectors

 > [!IMPORTANT]
-> To customize the appearance of the list items and not cause any conflicts or interferences with the core styles and transitions, the usage of the `.ssl-item` selector must be avoided, pointing instead to `.ssl-item__inner`, which is the direct child of the aforementioned selector.
+> To customize the appearance of the list items and ghost element (and not cause any conflicts or interferences with the core styles and transitions), the usage of the `.ssl-item` and `.ssl-ghost` selectors must be avoided.
+You can instead create a wrapping element for the item’s content (like the element with the `.ssl-content` class included in one of the examples), which should be the direct child of the element with the `.ssl-item` class (the ghost element will simply mirror the list item’s content and appearance).

 This is a list of the selectors you can use to style the list and the list items to your heart’s desire: